isl-org/Open3D/docs/tutorial/t_reconstruction_system/integration.rst

 TSDF Integration
 -------------------------------------
 Truncated Signed Distance Function (TSDF) integration is the key of dense volumetric scene reconstruction.
 It receives relatively noisy depth images from RGB-D sensors such as Kinect and RealSense, and integrates depth readings into the :ref:`voxel_block_grid` given known camera poses.
 TSDF integration reduces noise and generates smooth surfaces.

 The integration process mainly consists of two steps, (sparse) **block** selection and activation, and (dense) **voxel** value integration.
 An example can be found at ``examples/python/t_reconstruction_system/integrate.py``.

 Activation
 ``````````
 In the activation step, we first locate blocks that contain points unprojected from the current depth image.
 In other words, it finds active blocks in the current viewing frustum.
-Internally, this is achieved by a *frustum* hash map that produces duplicate-free block coordinates, and a *block* hash map that activates and query such block coordinates.
+Internally, this is achieved by a *frustum* hash map that produces duplication-free block coordinates, and a *block* hash map that activates and query such block coordinates.

 .. literalinclude:: ../../../examples/python/t_reconstruction_system/integrate.py
    :language: python